MCMcCallum/configipy/README.md

 The idea is to have a light wrapper around loading yaml files into dictionaries, and an interface for classes whose attributes are set by these yaml dictionaries.

-This provides a couple of advantages over direct python object configuration:
+This provides a couple of advantages over direct python object configuration with something like `ruamel.yaml`:
  - It allows you to dump no only classes but hierarchies of classes to file
  - It is designed to provide an easy way to define classes by manually writing yaml files rather than saving and alter loading yaml files
  - It allows you to simply specify the parameters that are important to save to yaml, preventing saving of large data structures such as matrices